 So how exactly is work assigned and managed inside the Bubble?

 The ‘input’ to the Bubble are the requests that can come at any point from any of our clients.
-This is very different from our previous set-up, where staff were clearly associated to a project, so requests were automatically directed to a particular account manager.
+This is very how to order tramadol cod different from our previous set-up, where staff were clearly associated to a project, so requests were automatically directed to a particular account manager.

 Every week, team members meet, analyse the pipeline of requests coming in and self-organise around it: they collectively negotiate the allocation of tasks and resources, timelines, etc. Importantly, anyone can take the lead on a project and on a client, regardless of their seniority.
 In addition, anyone can choose a mentor for the project.
 The latter creates a sort of a ‘market’ for the best mentors, who are not necessarily the most senior people!